Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

 Given the complexity of black hole interior dynamics, the discovery of a universal scaling behavior appears surprising.
 Analytically understanding this behavior poses a significant challenge, as nonlinear effects are predominant.
 Nevertheless, we notice that when the spacetime enters the Kasner epoch near $q_c$, the scalar field is still weak.
 For all cases we have numerically checked, the coupling functions share the same small-$\psi$ expansion

-known as scalarized-connected-type models for which the scalarized black holes bifurcate from RN black holes and reduce to the latter for $\psi=0$.
+with $\alpha$ constant.
+It is known as scalarized-connected-type models for which the scalarized black holes bifurcate from RN black holes and reduce to the latter for $\psi=0$.
 Therefore, we conjecture that all scalarized-connected-type models could yield the same critical exponent.

 In terms of the Kasner exponents~\eqref{pts}, one obtains the following scaling: